-Error number Class Bit Description, cause and correctives E A301 - - Drive in state 'Quick Stop active' Error with error class 1 occurred.
+Error number Class Bit Description, cause and correctives E A300 - - Braking procedure after HALT request still active HALT was removed too soon.
+New command was sent before motor standstill was reached after a HALT request.
+Wait for complete stop before removing HALT signal.
+Wait until motor has come to a complete standstill.
+E A301 E A301 Drive Drive in state 'Quick Stop active' Error with error class 1 occurred.
 Drive stopped with Quick Stop command.
 E A302 1 1 Interruption by LIMP LIMP was activated because working range was exceeded, misoperation of limit switch or signal disturbance.
 Check application.
 Check limit switch function and connection.
 E A303 1 1 Interruption by LIMN LIMN was activated because working range was exceeded, misoperation of limit switch or signal disturbance.
 Check application.
 Check limit switch function and connection.
 E A305 - - Power stage cannot be activated in the current operating state (state diagram) Fieldbus: trying to enable the power stage in operating state "Not ready to switch on".
 Refer to the state diagram in the operation chapter of the manual.
 E A306 1 3 Interruption by user-initiated software stop Drive is in state "Quick Stop active" due to a software stop request.
 The activation of a new operating mode is not possible, the error code is sent as the response to the activation command.
 Clear break condition with command Fault Reset.
 E A307 - - Interruption by internal software stop In homing and jog modes, the movement is internally interrupted using an internal software stop.
 The activation of a new operating mode is not possible, the error code is sent as the response to the activation command.
 Clear break condition with command Fault Reset.
 E A308 - - Drive in state 'Fault' Error with error class 2 or higher occurred.
 Check error code (HMI or commissioning tool), remove error condition and clear error state with command Fault Reset.
 E A309 - - Drive not in state 'Operation Enable' A command which requires the state "Operation enable" was sent (e.g.: opmode change).
 Set drive to state "OperationEnable" and repeat the command.
 E A310 - - Power stage not active Command is not possible because the power stage is not enabled (state "Operation Enabled" or "Quick Stop").
 Set drive to a state with the power stage enabled, refer to the state diagram in the operation chapter of the manual.
-E A313 - - Position overrun, reference point is therefore no longer defined (ref_ok=0) The position range limits were exceeded which resulted in a loss of the reference point.
-An absolute movement cannot be made until the definition of a new reference point.
-Define a new reference point by means of homing mode.